GANYC Constitution, By-Laws, and Code of Ethics

 Requirements for Full category:

--Recorded attendance at a minimum of four monthly meetings within a year for Provisional members.
+-Recorded attendance at a minimum of four monthly meetings for Provisional members.
 The Board may determine appropriate substitutes for the meeting requirements based on the recommendation of committee chairs.

 -Two letters of recommendation from Full category members for Provisional members